lreyzin/website/_pages/FAQ.md

 applying to the department where that person has a primary appointment.
 So, if you want to work with me, you should apply to the MSCS department.
-If you are not sure whom you want to work with, among other factors, you might consider whether you want a Ph.D. in mathematics or computer science in making a decision where to apply.<br>
+If you are not sure whom you want to work with, among other factors, you might consider whether you want a Ph.D. in mathematics or in another field in making a decision where to apply.<br>